jjur/sleep_project/README.md

 Following my principles of Open Access and Open Notebook Science I'd like to present you my comparative analysis of NeuroOn and a professional polisomnograph recording from two nights.
 To learn more about the experiment itself, please head back to my [previous blog post](https://alxd.org/neuroon-analysis-sources.html).

-## Notebook setup

-It is strongly advised to use `virtualenv` for freezing specific version of Python libraries.
-Please use `pip 8.12` .
-Instructions:

- - Create `virtualenv` ([what is it?](http://docs.python-guide.org/en/latest/dev/virtualenvs/)) in core project folder and activate it.
- - Run `pip install -r requirements.txt` to install all dependencies.
-It may be required to update your package installer with `pip install --upgrade pip`.
- - Download [hdf files](https://alxd.org/data/neuroon-signals-hdf.7z) and unzip them to populate the `parsed_data` catalog.
- - Download [raw signal files](https://alxd.org/data/neuroon-signals-raw.7z) and unzip them to populate the `neuroon_signals` catalog.
- - Run `jupyter notebook` to start the notebook.

 ## Signal formats

 Raw signals are available for download [here](https://alxd.org/data/neuroon-signals-raw.7z), with md5sum `f5c4330e1228f8a3f0bd11bffbfa55ad`.